 Our long-time customer Ralph Davis of Streamline Roofing and Construction in Tallahassee, Florida, is a member of the CRSA and promised to rollform the metal panels for the roof on-site during the installation.
 But there was still one thing missing: The metal sheet and coil.

-That’s when Davis urged Farley Maxwell, CRSA member and past president, Gulfeagle Supply Branch Manager, and Boy Scout Troop 117 Scoutmaster, approached Tom Southerland, Sheffield Metals General Manager for the Southern Division.
+That’s when Davis urged Farley Maxwell, CRSA member and past president, Gulfeagle Supply Branch Manager, and Boy Scout Troop 117 Scoutmaster, to approach Tom Southerland, Sheffield Metals General Manager for the Southern Division.

 “We were contacted in mid-April by Farley letting us know that Wallwood had been planning to install new standing seam metal roofs in the next five years,” Southerland said.
 “But then Hurricane Michael rolled through, and they were in dire need of a new roof immediately so they could be operational this year.
 It was a no-brainer for us to donate the metal for this project.”